 Taking the time to train your golf game will pay off, no matter what level you are at.
 It might be the difference between a scratch golf game and an average one.
+It is certainly something that a professional golfer invest hours upon hours into.
 A great way to start is to invest in training aids.
 There are many options for training aids out there that can help your game in a range of areas.

-These include swing trainers which will work to improve your swing speed, training clubs that will help your accuracy, and putting mats that work to improve the consistency of your game around the green.
+These include golf training gear which will work to improve your swing speed, training clubs that will help your accuracy, and putting mats that work to improve the consistency of your game around the green.

 Golfers who play to a zero handicap are constantly working on their game and discovering ways that they can get an edge on the competition.